iterative/dvc.org/static/docs/use-cases/share-data-and-model-files.md

 (5/5): [##############################] 100% model.pkl
 ```

-`dvc pull` will download the missing data files from the `remote storage`
+`dvc pull` will download the missing data files from the default remote storage
-mentioned in the `.dvc/config` file.
+configured in the `.dvc/config` file.